swisshacks/msunique/readme.md

 ## Point of Contact:

-* Pascal Hauri Ph.D., Data Scientist, Unique AG
+* Pascal Hauri PhD, Data Scientist, Unique AG
-* Fabian Schläpfer Ph.D., Data Scientist, Unique AG
+* Fabian Schläpfer PhD, Data Scientist, Unique AG

 ## Price:
 The winning team will be granted an exclusive opportunity to present their prototype in front of the C-level executives at Unique AG, providing a unique platform to showcase their innovation and potential impact on the industry.
 Following the presentation, a networking apéro will be organized, offering a valuable chance for the team to engage in discussions, receive feedback, and connect personally with the company's top leadership in a relaxed and informal setting.
 This experience not only highlights the recognition of the team's hard work but also opens doors for future opportunities and collaborations.